Cláudio Taffarel: Post-retirement

 Taffarel and his former Atlético Mineiro teammate Paulo Roberto started up a player agency, with the focus mainly on promising youngsters.

 During the 1998 World Cup, when the Brazil national team was training at Trois-Sapins stadium in Ozoir-la-Ferrière, a suburb southeast of Paris, the town's mayor proposed renaming the stadium after him.

-In 2004, Taffarel rejoined Galatasaray as goalkeeper coach – under former teammate Gheorghe Hagi – returning to the club for the 2011–12 season, again with Fatih Terim as manager.
+In 2004, Taffarel rejoined Galatasaray as goalkeeping coach – under former teammate Gheorghe Hagi – returning to the club for the 2011–12 season, again with Fatih Terim as manager.
 Taffarel had two short spells as interim manager before leaving the Turkish side in 2019.

-He currently works as a goalkeeper coach for both Liverpool, having joined in 2021, and the Brazil national team, having taken up the role in 2014.
+He worked as a goalkeeper coach for Liverpool, having joined in 2021.
+He also worked for the Brazil national team, having taken up the role in 2014.
+He briefly left the role with Brazil at the end of the 2022 FIFA World Cup, but returned to the national team in January 2024 at the request of new Brazil head coach Dorival Júnior.
+He departed his role with Liverpool in July 2025.

 Personal life

 Born in Santa Rosa, Rio Grande do Sul, Brazil, Taffarel is of German and Italian descent.

 Taffarel is a born-again Christian who has actively shared his faith in numerous venues.
 He was a member of the Fellowship of Christian Athletes since 1988, and has 17 children, 15 of them adopted.